-Professional coaches are most often hired to provide existing prepared entireties, which are moulded in collaboration with the customer to be appropriate for the organisation.
+Professional coaches are most often hired to provide existing prepared packages, which are moulded in collaboration with the customer to be appropriate for the organisation.
 When coaching is based on a concept prepared by a customer and coaches are carefully trained to implement it, experts are faced with a new kind of role.

-According to Siikakoski, from the viewpoint of the organisation the role of consultants in the collective process is significant.
-We have to find the right types of people, who fit in with our personnel.
+According to Siikakoski, from the viewpoint of the organisation, the role of consultants in the collective process is significant.
+We have to find the right types of people who fit in with our personnel.

-We have our own value path, so it is important for the coaches to be suited for it in style, presentation and background thinking.
+We have our own value path, so it is important for the coaches to be suited for it in style, presentation, and background thinking.
 Even if you speak without using big words, there is no such thing as value-independent speech.
 Everyone needs to believe in the model that will be collectively implemented, says Siikakoski.